-Despite its rustic tranquillity and plein-air clarity ‘Destroyed Canal’ suggests the recent traumas of the Great War.
-Devoid of people and describing the residual topographic ravishes of war, ‘Destroyed Canal’ has both a haunting emptiness and the salutary promise of natural regeneration.
-Despite sharing the central receding channel of Nevinson’s lithograph ‘The Road from Arras to Bapaume’ (1918) the oil painting, unlike the print, breathes with an almost post-impressionist palette.
+Despite its rustic tranquillity and plein-air clarity ‘Destroyed Canal’ confronts the recent traumas of the Great War.
+Devoid of people, and describing the residual topographical ravages of war, ‘Destroyed Canal’ has both a haunting emptiness and the salutary promise of natural regeneration.
+Despite sharing the central receding perspective of Nevinson’s ‘The Road from Arras to Bapaume’ (1918), unlike that painting this work breathes with an almost Post-Impressionist palette.

-The Times critic called ‘Destroyed Canal’ the best picture in the exhibition, the most like Van Gogh (2).
-While sharing here the Dutch master’s naturalistic colour and Low Countries rusticity ‘Destroyed Canal’ equally anticipates L. S. Lowry’s lonely landscape vision with rigid compositional dividers and reduced surface organisation.
-The canal site is about 8 miles south east of Bapaume.
+The Times critic called ‘Destroyed Canal’ ‘the best picture in the exhibition, the most like Van Gogh.
+While sharing here the Dutch master’s naturalistic colour and Low Countries rusticity, ‘Destroyed Canal’ equally anticipates L. S. Lowry’s lonely landscape vision with rigid compositional dividers and reduced surface organisation.
+The canal site is about 8 miles south east of Bapaume’.

 |Size||61 x 46 cm (23.97 x 18.08 in)|

 |Exhibited||Nevinson’s second one-man show, ‘An Exhibition of Pictures of War by C. R. W. Nevinson’, Ernest Brown and Phillips, Leicester Galleries, London, March 1918, cat. no. 11.
 Purchased by J. Baird, 37 Queens Court, London SW.|

 |Literature||‘The Great War Fourth Year Paintings by C. R. W. Nevinson’, with an essay by J. E. Crawford Fitch, Grant Richards Ltd, London, 1918, illustrated plate 5|